MaastrichtU-IDS/get-started-with-docker/README.md

 2. 👩‍💻 You will need to add:

-    * The Jupyter notebooks port used by the image: `8888:8888`
+    * Mapping from the JupyterLab container port `8888` to your computer port `8080`.
+Use `8080:8888`
     * The shared volume on `./data/jupyterlab:/home/jovyan`

 > ⚠️ The official Jupyter Docker image uses the `jovyan` user by default which does not have admin rights (`sudo`).
 This can cause issues when writing to the shared volumes, to fix it you can change the owner of the folder or start JupyterLab as root user.

-3. Create the folder with the right permissions before starting the containers:
+3. Create the folder with the right permissions before starting the containers!

-You need to create the folder you will use to store JupyterLab data, and define the right permissions, before running the JupyterLab container:
+You need to create the folder you will use to store JupyterLab data, and define the right permissions, before running the JupyterLab container.
+Here is the command for Linux and Mac:

 ```shell
 sudo mkdir -p data/jupyterlab